 National Privacy Conference

-The National Privacy Conference is a ECP|Platform for the Information Society and Privacy First initiative.
-Once a year, this conference brings together Dutch industry, public authorities, the academic community and civil society with the aim to build a privacy-friendly information society.
-The mission of both the National Privacy Conference and Privacy First is to turn the Netherlands into a guiding nation in the field of privacy and data protection.
+The Dutch National Privacy Conference is a ECP|Platform for the Information Society and Privacy First initiative.
+Once a year, the conference brings together Dutch industry, public authorities, the academic community and civil society with the aim to build a privacy-friendly information society.
+The mission of both the National Privacy Conference and Privacy First is to turn the Netherlands into a guiding nation in the field of privacy.
 To this end, privacy by design is key.

-These were the speakers during the 2019 National Privacy Conference in successive order:
+These were the speakers during the 2021 National Privacy Conference in successive order:

-Aleid Wolfsen (chairman of the Dutch Data Protection Authority)
+- Monique Verdier (vice chairwoman of the Dutch Data Protection Authority)

-Expert panel of the Dutch Privacy Awards
+- Wilmar Hendriks (chairman of the expert panel of the Dutch Privacy Awards).

 The independent expert Award panel consists of privacy experts from different fields: